 I’ll never forget my first exposure to someone getting canceled by Christians.
 Well before the internet became the sensation we now understand, Christian singer Amy Grant got a divorce, and many in the Church community responded in an uproar.
 Over radio, print and various media, Christian voices everywhere began calling for a boycott of her music.
 As a child growing up in the church, this made a huge impression on me: perfect living is necessary for community inclusion, or you get canceled.

 It still resonates with me as an adult, and it takes a conscious effort to let go of the fear that mistakes lead to abandonment.
 It’s a devious but effective practice, to be sure.
-More recently, Lauren Daigle came under fire for performing on The Ellen Show because its host is openly gay.
-What horrified many was not only Lauren’s willingness to go on the show but also her seeming lack of condemnation—or, some would say, presence of love and acceptance—for the host and show itself.
+In 2018, Lauren Daigle came under fire for performing on The Ellen Show because its host is openly gay.
+What horrified many was not only Lauren’s willingness to go on the show but also her seeming lack of condemnation — or, some would say, presence of love and acceptance — for the host and show itself.
 Lauren addressed those calling her to “draw a line in the sand” by publicly rejecting their prescribed code of conduct, defining their indignation as “miss[ing] the heart of God.”

 She’s right, but I had to wonder, what emboldens large groups of faith to condemn with such confidence?